 Given the success of this research, the possibilities of experiments with synthetic cells will be significantly affected.
 We will be able to understand how to extend their lifetimes.
-By discerning what components are crucial for energy regeneration, we can understand how metabolism truly works in cells.
+By discerning what components are crucial for energy regeneration, we can deconstruct the process to understand how metabolism truly works in cells.
 Longer lifetimes will allow for more synthesis of bio-compatible materials, more accurate environmental monitoring and remediation, more self-assembly of complex multi-cellular machines, etc. [8].

 This project has been pursued in the Richard Murray Lab.
-In Murray Lab, there is a special focus on the application of feedback and control in biology.
+In the Murray Lab, there is a special focus on the application of feedback and control in biology.
 Members of Murray Lab work on improving the performance, robustness, and modularity of engineered biological circuits.
 Specifically, we will be involved with the group that focuses on the use of synthetic cells to study and engineer improved circuits [8, 9].
 Ongoing wet lab research involving synthetic cells includes the expression of the MsbA transporter and Superfolder Green Fluorescent Protein (sfGFP), a search of different extracts from various extremophiles that may be used within synthetic cells, as well as the use of ATP synthase as a motor for synthetic cell actuation.
 There is also ongoing dry lab research related to modeling and simulations of synthetic biology.
-Various software packages, such as BioCRNPyler, bioscrape, and autoReduce are being actively developed by members of Murray Lab BioCRNPyler and bioscrape are packages that allow for simulations of chemical reaction networks [13, 14].
-This software has been integral for our research. autoReduce is a Python-based tool that is used for model reduction of input-controlled biological circuits [15].
-This tool will help with parameter extraction that is relevant to biological experiments with the assumptions made (such as time-scale separation with the quasi-steady state assumption).
-There are also other projects ongoing in Murray Lab indirectly related to synthetic cells, such as dosage control and the 3D segmentation of encapsulated cells.
+Various software packages, such as BioCRNPyler, bioscrape, and autoReduce are being actively developed by members of Murray Lab.
+BioCRNPyler and bioscrape are packages that allow for simulations of chemical reaction networks [13, 14].
+This software has been integral to our research. ‘autoReduce’ is a Python-based tool that is used for model reduction of input-controlled biological circuits [15].
+This tool will help with parameter extraction relevant to biological experiments with the assumptions made (such as time-scale separation within the quasi-steady state assumption).
+There are complementary projects ongoing in Murray Lab indirectly related to synthetic cells, such as dosage control and the 3D segmentation of encapsulated cells.

 Problem (Discuss the problem you are working on and explain how it fits into the ongoing work.)